Protesters angry about Ramaswamy's Ukraine aid comments ram his empty car in Iowa, campaign says

-DES MOINES, Iowa (AP) — Protesters upset about Vivek Ramaswamy's remarks on aid for Ukraine yelled and swore at the presidential candidate in Iowa on Thursday before jumping into a vehicle, ramming a campaign car and speeding off, according to his campaign.
+DES MOINES, Iowa (AP) — Protesters upset about Vivek Ramaswamy's remarks in opposition to aid for Ukraine yelled and swore at the presidential candidate in Iowa on Thursday before jumping into a vehicle, ramming a campaign car and speeding off, according to his campaign.

 Ramaswamy spokesperson Tricia McLaughlin said no one was in the campaign vehicle when it was hit in the central Iowa city of Grinnell, and no one was hurt in the incident.
 The campaign filed a police report, McLaughlin said.